 Cornering Stability

-Cornering stability is related to the internal structure.
-If the tire has strong sidewalls and riding blocks that can move together with the sidewalls, the tire provides decent cornering stability.
+Cornering stability in a tire is closely linked to its internal structure.
+When a tire has robust sidewalls and riding blocks that can effectively move with the sidewalls, it enhances cornering stability.

 Wet Traction

-On the other hand, LT and flotation metric sizes are pretty similar.
-When you combined a compact center section with staggered shoulders and horizontal sipes, there is no way that you can get poor wet traction.
+On the other hand, the LT (Light Truck) and flotation metric sizes of the tire have a design that combines a compact center section with staggered shoulders and horizontal sipes, ensuring that wet traction remains reliable.

-Nitto Recon Grappler provides decent wet traction.
-However, if wet performance is your priority, I recommend Nitto Ridge Grappler.
+Overall, the Nitto Recon Grappler offers decent wet traction.
+However, if wet performance is your primary concern, you may want to consider the Nitto Ridge Grappler for even better performance in wet conditions.

 Hydroplaning Resistance